EricMarcantonio/blades/README.md

 It has a simple React frontend, designed with Polaris from Shopify, and a dockerized backend running GraphQL with connections to MariaDB.

 Repo Features
-- Lean and concurrent queries, only what you request in graphql is queried from a table
+- Lean and concurrent queries, only what you request in GraphQL is queried from a table
 - All complicated code is commented for easy reading
 - A collection of postman requests are included for Web testing
 - `go test` friendly testing is available for database requests